Power of Attorney Wisconsin | 10 Types – Free Forms

 • Creating another power of attorney that supersedes the previous one

-• Destroying the power of attorney documents
+• Destroying the POA documents

-• Verbally revoking the power of attorney
+• Verbally revoking it

 Frequently Asked Questions